Mastering the Markdown Endpoint

 Install the SDK:

-npm install @tabstack/sdkpip install tabstackexport TABSTACK_API_KEY="your-api-key-here"The SDK reads TABSTACK_API_KEY from your environment automatically.
+npm install @tabstack/sdkpip install tabstackcurl -fsSL https://tabstack.ai/install.sh | sh# then: tabstack auth loginexport TABSTACK_API_KEY="your-api-key-here"The SDK reads TABSTACK_API_KEY from your environment automatically.

 The Basic Request

-Section titled “The Basic Request”import Tabstack from '@tabstack/sdk'
+Section titled “The Basic Request”import Tabstack from "@tabstack/sdk";

-const client = new Tabstack()
+const client = new Tabstack();

-const result = await client.extract.markdown({ url: 'https://example.com/blog/article'})
+const result = await client.extract.markdown({ url: "https://example.com/blog/article",});

-console.log(result.content)from tabstack import Tabstack
+console.log(result.content);from tabstack import Tabstack

 client = Tabstack()

-result = client.extract.markdown(url="https://example.com/blog/article")print(result.content)curl -X POST https://api.tabstack.ai/v1/extract/markdown \ -H "Authorization: Bearer $TABSTACK_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "url": "https://example.com/blog/article" }'Note: The examples below use placeholder URLs like
+result = client.extract.markdown(url="https://example.com/blog/article")print(result.content)tabstack extract markdown https://example.com/blog/articlecurl -X POST https://api.tabstack.ai/v1/extract/markdown \ -H "Authorization: Bearer $TABSTACK_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "url": "https://example.com/blog/article" }'Note: The examples below use placeholder URLs like

 https://example.com/blog/article.
 Replace them with the URL of the page you want to convert.